dojo/docs/dojox/mobile/TabBarButton.rst

 .. contents::
     :depth: 2

 TabBarButton is a button that is placed in the TabBar widget.
-It is a subclass of dojox.mobile.AbstractItem just like ListItem or IconItem.
+It is a subclass of dojox.mobile._ItemBase just like ListItem or IconItem.
 So, unlike Button, it has similar capability as ListItem or IconItem, such as icon support, transition, etc.

 .. image:: TabBarButton.png